Tsunami-kun/BimanGrasp-Dataset/README.md

 ## Introduction

 BimanGrasp-Dataset is a large-scale synthetic dataset of a pair of shadow robot hands grasping various objects.
-All the grasps are verified with Isaac Gym simulator, and through penetration test (threshold： 1.5mm).
+All the grasps are verified with Isaac Gym simulator, and through penetration test (threshold： 1.5 mm).
 In this repo, we provide the grasp pose data together with object meshes and other assets.
 All the grasps can be visualized with plotly 3D.

 ## Installation